muftring/iu-statistics/final-exam/submission.md

 Multiple R-squared:  0.5608,	Adjusted R-squared:  0.5444
 F-statistic: 34.16 on 4 and 107 DF,  p-value: < 2.2e-16
 ```

+The F-statistic of 34.16 with extremely small P-value generally indicate that this model is operating well overall, with a very high statistical significance of > 99%.
+But with only a 54.4% ability to explain variation in `repression` (violations of physical integrity rights), this model seems only moderately acceptable, and could use some improvement.

+Three of the four explanatory variables are highly statistically significant, at 99% and higer: `rgdpch`, `democracy`, and `vdissdum`.
+Real GPD per capita and the Behavioral measure of democracy both have negative associations with `repression` (violations of physical integrity rights).
+This seems logical: as a country's economy grows, and as the government moves more towards a democracy, the amount of violations of physical integrity rights should decrease.

+The `vdissdum` (binary: violent dissent) independent variable behaves as expected.
+When a country is peaceful (`vdissdum` = 0), violent dissent has no impact on `repression` (violations of physical integrity rights).
+However, when a country is in state of violent conflict (`vdissdum` = 0) this model predicts a 1.076 unit increase in `repression` (there are greater levels of repression: torture, forced disappearances, extrajudicial killings and political imprisonment), when controlling for all other variables.
+This is statistically significant at greater than the 99% confidence interval.

+Not unsurprisingly, the size of a country's population (in thousands) does not lend towards any predictive power of violations of physical integrity rights.
+These problems are not isolated to small or large countries; a country of any size could be susceptible.

 - **B)** *Some hypothesize that the effect of democracy on repression is conditional and works differently in peaceful countries than in countries in a state of violent conflict.
 To test this hypothesis, add a multiplicative interaction term to the model for democracy and vdissdum (democracy*vdissdum).
 Interpret the model results (using the same procedure as part A).*